queengooborg/OpenTag3D/spec.md

 Current Version: 0.001

 {: .notice--danger}

+> [!CAUTION]
-**Notice:** OpenTag3D is not yet production ready.
+> OpenTag3D is not yet production ready.
 The spec is still being finalized.
 When it is ready, the version number will become 1.000.

 ## Hardware Standard